Get E-Book

 });

 If the server was never open, the callback receives an error.
-The close event has zero error argument.
-Use the callback when code needs to distinguish "closed normally" from "close requested while already closed or never started."
+The close event has no error argument.
+Use the callback when code needs to know whether close completed normally or was requested while the server was already closed or never started.

-Tracking sockets is your job when shutdown requires connection cleanup:
+Tracking sockets is your job when shutdown needs connection cleanup -

 const sockets = new Set();